thomasvoelk/codegenfromjson/README.md

 The line
-`<#list dataelements as dataelement>` iterates over the JSON data that is defined in the configuration `config.fmpp.
+`<#list dataelements as dataelement>` iterates over the JSON data that is defined in the configuration `config.fmpp`.

 ## config.fmpp
 Configure the directory filename of your input file here.
 The line `dataelements: json(Datenelemente.json, UTF-8)` creates a variable that can be used in the Freemarker template that contains the object(s) defined in your data source.